denis554/e-commerce-microservice/README.md

 # A microservice e-commerce application demo

-There is a version of this app with Consul as registry instead of JHipster Registry in the [consul branch](https://github.com/denis554/e-commerce-microservice/tree/consul).
+There is a version of this app with Consul as registry instead of JHipster Registry

 The stack is based on JHipster microservice architecture.
 Below are the components.